cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 ### Office.iOS.Paywall.ShareSubscriptionScreen.ShareableLinkFail

-This event is triggered when the Family onboarding aggregator API fails on share invite link tap through user profile.
-Event is used to determine the reason for the shareable link service failure.
+This event is triggered when tapping the "Share Invite" link in user profile fails.
+The event is used to determine the reason for the shareable link service failure.

 The following fields are collected:

 - **failureReason**- Indicates the failure reason of shareable link service.

+### Office.iOS.Paywall.SuccessScreen.ShareLinkTap

+This event is triggered when user taps on the "Share Invite" button after a successful Family subscription purchase.
+The data is used to detect the clicks and number of successful subscription shares.

+The following fields are collected:

+- None

 ### Office.Licensing.AcceptEulaForCurrentLicense